Cheep or Cheap – Correct Spelling, Meaning, and Usage Explained Simply

 • confuse readers

-• hurt SEO rankings
+• hurt content rankings

 Mistake 4: Social media embarrassment